badhri-hari/weather-app/README.md

 ## Setup Instructions

 1. Clone the repository from GitHub.
-2. Run `npm install` in the terminal while in the main directory.
-3. Run `npm run dev` in the terminal while in the main directory.
+2. Run `npm install` and then `npm run dev` in the terminal while in the root.
-4. Navigate to **localhost:5173** in a browser.
+3. Navigate to **localhost:5173** in a browser.
-5. Ensure you have an active internet connection for accessing the OpenWeatherMap API.
+4. Ensure you have an active internet connection for accessing the OpenWeatherMap API.

 ## Usage Instructions